QuinStreet Inc. (QNST) Shares Plummet Below 1-Year High

-QuinStreet Inc. (NASDAQ: QNST)’s stock price has gone decline by -5.37 in comparison to its previous close of 9.68, however, the company has experienced a -2.66% decrease in its stock price over the last five trading days.
+The stock of QuinStreet Inc. (NASDAQ: QNST) has decreased by -1.99 when compared to last closing price of 8.54.Despite this, the company has seen a loss of -8.62% in its stock price over the last five trading days.

 Is It Worth Investing in QuinStreet Inc. (NASDAQ: QNST) Right Now?